 Fallout 76 tips and tricks: how to get the most out of the Fallout 76 beta

 Those who are about to play Fallout 76’s beta on PC may be wondering how to get the best head start.
-After all, it’s reportedly the full game and the time spent during the beta will not be wasted since progress will carry over to the main game when it comes out.
-Help is at hand as this guide will go over some of the changes that Fallout 76 brings, as well as explains things like hunger, crafting, and much more.
+After all, it’s reportedly the full game and the time spent actually playing the beta will apparently not be wasted.
+Bethesda have said that all progress made will carry over to the main game when it comes out.
+But there are a lot of changes in this new online version of Fallout, so help is at hand.
+This guide will go over some of the major changes that Fallout 76 brings, as well as explains things like hunger, crafting, and much more.

 Fallout 76 tips and tricks

 Fallout 76’s public beta (or “Break-it Early Test Application”) will begin late on Tuesday 30th October for PC and is guaranteed for those who have pre-ordered the game at participating retailers.
-You can find out more about Fallout 76 and everything we know about it right here in our Fallout 76 round-up guide.
-But for those wandering into the world for the first time since the Atom Bombs dropped, you may be wondering just how to survive in this hostile wasteland.
+Those wandering into the world for the first time since the Atom Bombs dropped, you may be wondering just how to survive in this hostile wasteland.
+You can check out some of our other guides for more specific information about the game’s more complex concepts:

+- Fallout 76 round-up – For all the updates regarding the Fallout 76 beta and release date, go here.

+- Fallout 76 bobblehead & magazines – They’re no longer permanent.
+Find out more about them here.

 Tips for weapons and armour in Fallout 76